-Aftercare after a fresh stretch should be minimal.
-If you stretch properly, there should be no tears or damage to your skin, and thus no need to treat your stretches as if they were fresh piercings.
-Above all, avoid doing anything to disrupt the healing process, such as using harsh chemicals on your ears (like rubbing alcohol or hydrogen peroxide).
+Aftercare for freshly stretched ears should be minimal.
+If you stretched your ears properly, there should be no tears or damage to your skin, and no need to treat your stretches as if they were fresh piercings.
+Above all: avoid using harsh chemicals on your ears (like rubbing alcohol or hydrogen peroxide) to clean them.

-Regular oil massages can be helpful to stimulate bloodflow in the earlobes and promote healing.
-Leave your ears mostly alone for the first few days after a stretch, and resume oil massaging after jewelry can be removed easily and doesn't feel overly tight.
+Massaging your ears regularly with oil helps to stimulate the blood flow in the earlobes and promote healing.
+Leave your ears mostly alone for the first few days after a stretch, but you can resume oil massaging once your plugs can be removed easily again and don’t feel overly tight.